MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 A skill can be consumed by various other bots, facilitating reuse, and in this way, you can create a user-facing bot and extend it by consuming your own or 3rd party skills.

 <!-- Terminology -->
-- A _skill_ is a bot that can perform a set of tasks for another bot and uses a manifest to describe its interface.
+- A _skill_ is a bot that can perform a set of tasks for another bot.
   Depending on design, a skill can also function as a typical, user-facing bot.
 - A _skill consumer_ is a bot that can invoke one or more skills.
 With respect to skills, a _root bot_ is a user-facing bot that is also a skill consumer.
-- A _skill manifest_ is a JSON file that describes the activities the skill can perform, its input and output parameters, and the skill's endpoints.
+- A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
   - Developers who don't have access to the skill's source code can use the information in the manifest to design their skill consumer.
 See how to [implement a skill](./skill-implement-skill.md) for a sample skill manifest.
   - The _skill manifest schema_ is a JSON file that describes the schema of the skill manifest.
 The current version is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).